Back to learn

 Paying your bills

-Try to make the minimum payments, and on time.
-If it’s not possible (and sometimes it’s not), it’s wise to call ahead and let whoever you’re paying know.
+When thinking about how to survive a recession, paying your bills probably comes to mind first.
+If possible, try to make timely minimum bill payments.
+If that’s not possible (and sometimes it’s not), it’s wise to call ahead and let whoever you’re paying know.
 In fact, some of the companies might be a little more flexible than usual on creating manageable payment plans.
 Many creditors will negotiate with you—it’s in their best interest to make it easy and possible for you to pay them, after all.

 Setting yourself up for the post-recession future comes down to paying yourself.
 Make sure your spending plan accounts for your savings and debt repayment commitments, even if you’re working with less than your ideal level of income.
 You can even make it automatic, with KOHO’s Goals and RoundUps.